This recipe for Rocky Road Candy Bars is not only scrumptious, but it’s super easy and fun to make!

 - Add the mixture to the pan and spread it with a rubber scraper.

-- Refrigerate for 2 – 4 hours to set and cut into squares to serve.
+- Refrigerate for 2 – 4 hours (or until firm) to set and cut into squares to serve.

 Update Notes: This recipe was originally published in 2014, but was re-published with new information and photos in 2020.